davidpricedev/environment/macSetup.md

 - htop
 - macvim
 - rbenv if serious about ruby
-- node or nvm if serious about node
+- fnm if serious about node
-- python or pyenv if serious about python
+- pyenv if serious about python
 - bash-git-prompt - shows git status right in the bash prompt
 - grc - apply color to output of common shell commands